 Classroom/cohort outbreak definition:

-1) At least two confirmed COVID-19 cases among students/teachers/staff within a 14-day period and who are epidemiologically linked, but not household contacts; or
+1) Three or more COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 14-day period, and who are epidemiologically linked in the school setting, but not household contacts.

 School-wide outbreak definition:

-2) Three or more classrooms or cohorts with cases from separate households that meet the classroom/cohort outbreak definition that occurs within 14 days; or
+2) Five or more cohorts with cases from separate households that meet the classroom/cohort outbreak definition that occurs within 14 days; or

-3) Five percent or more unrelated students/teachers/staff have confirmed COVID-19 within a 14 day period (minimum of 10 unrelated students/teachers/staff).
+3) 5% or more unrelated students/teachers/staff have confirmed COVID-19 within a 14 day period [minimum of 10 unrelated students/teachers/staff].

 HCPS will convene a decision team (including consultation with the local health department as needed) to determine if any additional action is required such as closing a school in whole or in part or any alternative COVID-19 protocols should be put in place.

 - Why do before/after care providers, PTAs, and Parks & Rec programs have different communication about quarantine and COVID-19?